Fires and Chimneys

 Take Care of the Flue

 Damage and cracks in your chimney’s flue expose your home to the danger of a chimney or house fire.
 For this reason, the flue should be inspected by a professional regularly to assess the damage.
-A certified chimney sweep inspects the flue using special equipment to make a detailed video inspection, so they can catch even the smallest cracks and then take the correct measures to repair them.
+A chimney sweep inspects the flue using special equipment to make a detailed video inspection, so they can catch even the smallest cracks and then take the correct measures to repair them.

 Look Out for Loose Bricks in the Firebox